 This is a ten-course degree program, with classes offered in the evenings at the Washington, D.C., center of The Johns Hopkins University (near Dupont Circle), and in part, on-line.
 You can pursue your degree at a part-time or a full-time pace.
 All undergraduate majors are welcome.
 Admissions are rolling, offering you the convenience of beginning in Summer, Fall, or Spring semester.

 - Take four core courses [Microeconomic Theory, Macroeconomic Theory, Statistics, and Econometrics]

 - Choose at least one advanced econometrics course [Microeconometrics or Macroeconometrics]

 - Choose five electives from 31 courses spanning diverse subfields of economics

 Applied Economics students tailor their own course of study and can pursue any of the following areas, or mix and match:

 - Business Economics

-- Macroeconomics/Financial Economics
+- Macroeconomics/Financial Economics (also coming on-line)

 - International Economics and Development

 For courses comprising these curricula, visit our Illustrative Curricula page.